 O’Melia currently teaches at a community college, which gives her prose an approachable, fluent feel – she is readily able to communicate her ideas in a refreshingly breezy, chatty fashion.
 But her book is an odd anomaly, sneaked out by Palgrave Macmillan with zero fanfare, and seemingly lacking any endorsements, reviews or advertising.
 In that regard, I would suggest that she has been poorly served by a publisher which has also saddled the book with an awful cover and an unjustified price-tag of £56.
 Possibly such neglect also extended to editorial – someone really should have shut down her preposterous translations (shonen: “lit. small year”; manga “lit. unrestrained painting”), and her citations could have done with being more robust.

 Her bibliography suggests that she has spent longer on the Internet than in the library, whereas at this level of academic enquiry (and for that price!), I would expect at least some statistical foundation and a timeline of productions to establish whether influences were real or merely possible.
-Her chapter on Pokémon, for example, would have benefited immensely from a reading of Pikachu’s Global Adventure, which actually quotes chapter and verse of the decisions made by localisers to make it fit the American market.
+Her chapter on Pokémon, for example, would have benefited immensely from a reading of Pikachu’s Global Adventure, which actually quotes the decisions made by localisers to make it fit the American market.
 It is uncited here, as is The Anime Boom in the United States.
 If, as I suspect, the latter book was published after O’Melia handed in her manuscript, then that’s just plain bad luck, but the former has been available in print for the last fifteen years.